apify/apify-docs/sources/platform/integrations/programming/webhooks/ad_hoc_webhooks.md

 ];
 ```

-## Creating an ad-hoc webhook dynamically
+## Create an ad-hoc webhook dynamically

-You can also create a webhook dynamically from the code of your Actor using the Actor's add webhook method:
+You can also create a webhook dynamically from your Actor's code using the Actor's add webhook method:

 <Tabs groupId="main">
 <TabItem value="JavaScript" label="JavaScript">